hungngo04/Destinex/README.md

-# Team 08 CSCI205 Project: Destinex - The International Delivery Service
+# Destinex - The International Delivery Service

 ## Team Members and Roles